 Kiskinohamâkan Youth Program

-In 1885, Métis leader Louis Riel was hanged after a life-long fight trying to protect the rights and lands of Métis and First Nations peoples.
-Since then, Métis people have been forced to suppress their way of life, languages, music, art, foods, and practices and we need your help bringing Métis culture back to the hands of Métis people.
+After 1885 when Métis leader Louis Riel was hanged fighting to protect the rights and lands of Métis and First Nations peoples, Métis families were terrified to practice their culture.
+For 120+ years they went into hiding, and suppressed their ways of life, languages, music, art, foods, and practices.

 Stacey Wright